 Indoor smart plugs are great, but what if you want to control outdoor fixtures like your Christmas or patio lights?
 You don’t want to risk electrical shock and fire damage from shorts caused by your smart plug’s exposure to the elements, do you?

 Outdoor smart plugs to the rescue!
-These types of smart plugs are made of weather-resistant material and they can withstand heat and rain.
+These types of smart plugs are made of weather-resistant material and can withstand heat and rain.
 How can you tell the difference?

 Well, indoor smart plugs are typically white, and outdoor smart plugs traditionally come in black.
 This is not always the case, though, so be careful.
 Make sure you check their labels and ratings first (the warning label is usually printed on the plug itself) and see if they’re appropriate for outdoor use.